radulacatusu/smart-ranking-index/README.md

 * Retrieves a time series containing the individual ranks for an ASIN, for a certain keyword
 * Retrieves a time series containing the aggregated ranks for all ASINs for a certain keyword
 * Retrieves a time series containing the aggregated ranks of all keywords for a certain ASIN
+Extra:
+* Retrieves a time series containing the aggregated ranks for each ASIN for a certain keyword
+* Retrieves a time series containing the aggregated ranks for each keyword for a certain ASIN
+*
 ## About

 The application is developed with Spring Boot 2.6.4, Java 17 and gradle as a building tool.